Frequently asked questions

 Visit the ULC Online Study Hub for academic support.
 You will need to use your ASU Gmail to access.

-On-demand (previously called self-paced) is a course you can start today that can be completed at your own pace.
-You must spend a minimum of six weeks enrolled in the course and have one year to complete it.
-Session-based (previously called instructor-led) is a course with a specific start date and the structure of a cohort with other learners and due dates.
+On-demand is a course you can start today that can be completed at your own pace.
+You must spend a minimum of 6 weeks enrolled in the course and have 1 year to complete it.
+Session-based is a course with a specific start date and the structure of a cohort with other learners and due dates.

 Not all courses are available in both formats but we encourage learners to enroll in session-based courses whenever possible.
 We find that learners are more successful in session-based courses where they can move through the course material with other learners and have due dates for assignments.
 On-demand courses are best for learners who have to take long absences from internet connectivity or high school students that use these courses for dual enrollment.